-The weather is a major factor in deciding the best time to visit Sri Lanka.
+The weather is a major factor in deciding the best time to visit Sri Lanka (about Sri Lanka).
 Sri Lanka is a tropical country, the climate in Sri Lanka can be described as summer climate throughout the year.
 The main factors that are shaping the Sri Lanka weather are identified as temperature, rainfall and wind.
-While being located in the tropic, the influence of Indian Ocean, proximity to Indian mainland and central mountain range are the minor factors.
+While being located in the tropics, the influence of Indian Ocean, proximity to Indian mainland and central mountain range are the minor factors.

 The monsoon rain that soaks the island throughout the year is a major factor in deciding the best time to visit Sri Lanka.
 The temperature of South-West Sri Lanka considerably drops during the South-West monsoon and the North-East monsoon reduces the temperature of North-East parts of the country.

 Being an island close to the equator temperature of Sri Lanka estimated to be between 29 to 33 ˚C in the lower elevations, such as beach areas.
 The temperature in the island greatly differs in some parts of the country depending on the elevation.
 The central mountain records the highest variation of temperature.
 The temperature fluctuates from 20°C to -2°C resulting in frost in the evening and night.
 Temperature fluctuation is comparatively low in the low-altitudes, where the temperature lies between from about 35°C to 28°C. Day and night temperature variation in the low altitudes mostly recorded as 4°C.